 History of Safety Break

-In 2003 Oregon OSHA created Safety Break for Oregon, the one-day event, at the urging of industry leaders concerned about an increase in workplace deaths in the state during 2002.
+Oregon OSHA launched Safety Break for Oregon in 2003 at the urging of industry leaders who were concerned about an increase in workplace deaths during 2002.

-Oregon OSHA attributes the 2002 increase to the state's lagging economy, which resulted in some companies laying off employees in safety-related positions.
-But members of the business community, including construction companies, were concerned there were other factors involved.
+Oregon OSHA attributed the 2002 increase to the state's lagging economy, which resulted in some companies laying off employees in safety-related positions.
+But members of the business community, including construction companies, were concerned that other factors were involved.